 Morgan Campbell has been a social media specialist for Indiana University Bloomington since fall 2018.
 Along with her team, she oversees the official IU Bloomington and Indiana University accounts as well as help consult with partners across campus.
 Morgan graduated from IUPUI in 2018 with a degree in journalism and public relations.
 She found her love for higher education while overseeing the IUPUI Office of Orientation’s and IUPUI’s accounts as an intern before graduating.
 Her favorite thing about social media is how it can bring people from all over together into a community to learn from each other, find new opportunities, and provide open conversation with those who you wouldn’t usually talk to in person.

-Should I attend the Higher Ed Digital Conference?
+Should I get the Higher Ed Digital Conference on-demand?

 - Communication Directors